hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

   - to experiment with new things inside CPython itself: e.g. using a GC instead of refcounting, or to remove the GIL.
+  - to correctly check things like refcount handling: the external API gets mixed in with implementation details that should be hidded.
 Over the years, it has become evident that
 [emulating the Python/C API in an efficient way is challenging](https://www.pypy.org/posts/2018/09/inside-cpyext-why-emulating-cpython-c-8083064623681286567.html), if not impossible.
-The main goal of HPy is provide a C API which is possible to implement in an efficient way on a number of very diverse implementations.
+The main goal of HPy is expose a C API which is possible to implement in an efficient way on a number of very diverse Python implementations.

-There are several advantages to write your C extension in HPy:
+There are several advantages to writing your C extension in HPy:

   - it runs much faster on PyPy, and at native speed on CPython